 Pick a couple of great samples and link off to them in your reach out email and within your freelance proposal.
 Briefly explain in a sentence or two, how your contribution helped the previous client accomplish their goals.

 If you’re new to freelancing and don’t have any relevant samples to send over, then the best you can do is create some of your own.
-Build a portfolio website, write example blog posts, design your own logos, crunch sample data.
+Build a portfolio website, write example blog posts, design your own logos, crunch sample data, show you’re experienced at teaching others how to start a blog and make money blogging.

-When you send over a link to your portfolio that shows you can accomplish for yourself, what they’re seeking to have done within their own business, you’ll immediately peak their interest.
-If you’re still looking for the best places to find great freelance gigs and remote jobs, check out the 25 best sites for finding remote work on Skillcrush.
+When you send over a link to your portfolio that shows you can accomplish for yourself, what they’re seeking to have done within their own business, you’ll immediately pique their interest.
+If you’re still looking for the best places to find great freelance gigs and remote jobs, check out my ultimate guide to landing a remote job.

 First impressions are everything, which is why a winning freelance proposal should be aesthetically pleasing, crisp, and well-organized.

 Even before potential clients start reading your proposal, they will certainly form an attitude towards the content of your work, solely by the looks of it.
-Depending on what you’re proposing, you might need nothing more than a simple Microsoft Word document to state your case, or you might require something snazzier to sell your services.
+Depending on what you’re proposing, you might need nothing more than a simple Microsoft Word document to state your case, or you might require something snazzier to sell your services—especially if you’re working on an internal project proposal for a company you already work with.

-In my own freelance business, I choose to use apps like Bidsketch, which I feel give my freelance proposals a visual edge above the average proposal.
-Bidsketch has an awesome free trial, so you can check it out for yourself risk-free.
-Here’s the Bidsketch free trial.
+In my own freelance business, I choose to use apps like Bonsai, which I feel give my freelance proposals a visual edge above the average proposal.
+Bonsai has an awesome free trial, so you can check it out for yourself risk-free.
+Here’s the Bonsai free trial.

 If nothing else, using a more advanced visual layout tool gives me the opportunity to communicate that I place a high value on personal branding and maintaining high quality deliverables.